Texas Books in Review | 9

 LOCAL ICONS—Rockdale locations represented in the book are the Fiesler home, Murray at Bowser, and the Chamber of Commerce rock house at 1203 West Cameron.

-rock house was constructed of the abundant petrified wood once common in Rockdale area.
-The Fiesler house, known to later generations as the Charles and Neva Caffey home, marked the western edge
+house was constructed of the abundant petrified wood once common in Rockdale area.
+The Fiesler house, known to later generations as the Charles and Neva Caffey home, marked the western edge of

 Garrett’s photos highlight several of the structure’s unique attributes, including its one-of-a-kind petrified wood doghouse.
 The Chamber office was constructed by legendary businessman H. H.